Meet The Governors!

 Tony is Headteacher and was appointed in 2012 to amalgamate the two previous schools into Jubilee Wood.
 Tony has extensive leadership experience and has been a Headteacher in four schools before moving to Milton Keynes and this latest position.
 His last post was abroad in The Netherlands and he has also worked in Germany for the Ministry of Defence running the largest Primary School in Germany for Armed Forces families.

-Barry is a parent at this school with a child in Y6 and he is also a governor at one other school in this locality.
+Barry is an ex parent of this school with a child and he is also a governor at one other school in this locality.
 He believes these are challenging times for all schools, and he is excited to be part of it all.
 "It's our business to ensure our children receive the support they need to achieve now, and in the future."

 I take an active role within the school using my experience both professionally, and as a mother of two, to challenge and support.
 One of my children has recently joined Reception and we will have another member of our family attending next year.